 Research Projects:

 Projects will be considered across the broad spectrum of the cancer research continuum, including basic research, clinical, population-based and translational research, and from a wide range of disciplines.
-For graduate students, the research project may lead to additional data to enhance the specific aims of their thesis project, or it could be a standalone project.
+For doctoral students, the research project may lead to additional data to enhance the specific aims of their thesis project, or it could be a standalone project.

 Project Scope: